Marker-Free-Mo-Cap/ros2_multi_hik_camera/README.md

    ```
   With every cameras' serial number.

 You shoud find serial number on your camera.
-Also, line 40 of the code could be uncommented to display all the serial numbers of connected devices.
+Also, this line of the code could be uncommented to display all the serial numbers of connected devices:
 ```C++
 // RCLCPP_INFO(this->get_logger(), "Device: [%s]", serial.c_str());
 ```